-The present study manipulated text size to test whether return-sweep saccades are guided by character information in a similar way to intra-line saccades, and whether the use of character information depends on visual acuity constraints.
+The present study manipulated character size to test whether return-sweep saccades are guided by character information in a similar way to intra-line saccades, and whether the use of character information depends on visual acuity constraints.
 This is important as returnsweeps differ from intra-line saccades in ways that could make character information a less reliable targeting cue.
-First, return-sweep targets usually fall well into peripheral vision and readers do not have the benefit of parafoveally previewing them (Parker, Nikolova, Slattery, Liversedge, & Kirkby, 2019; Parker, Slattery, et al., 2019).
+First, return-sweep targets usually fall well into peripheral vision and readers do not have the benefit of parafoveally previewing them (Parker, Nikolova, et al., 2019; Parker, Slattery, et al., 2019).
 Second, readers appear to target an area relative to the left margin rather than the centre of the first word on the next line (Slattery & Vasilev, 2019).
 Therefore, one plausible saccade targeting strategy would be to ignore global text characteristics and instead focus only on locating the left text margin.
 This strategy predicts that font size would not influence return-sweep landing positions in visual angle as the left margin remains constant across different font sizes.

 A second possibility is that return-sweeps are targeted to place gaze a number of characters to the right of the margin for optimal visual encoding.
 In this scenario, readers must use global text characteristics such as font size when programming return-sweeps.
 Therefore, consistent with Hofmeister's (1998) results, their landing positions in visual angle should shift to the right with larger fonts so that gaze would start at a similar character across different font sizes.
-This would be in line with O'Regan's (1990) "strategy-tactics" theory in which the eyes are guided by a general strategy of scanning the text based on its gross visual characteristics.